Search this Site

 MacRuby uses LLVM for optimization passes, JIT and AOT compilation of Ruby expressions.
 It also uses zero-cost DWARF exceptions to implement Ruby exception handling.

-TCE uses llvm-gcc and LLVM for C language support, target independent optimizations and also for parts of code generation.
-TCE generates new LLVM-based code generators "on the fly" for the designed TTA processors and loads them in to the compiler backend as runtime libraries to avoid per-target recompilation of larger parts of the compiler chain.
+TCE uses Clang and LLVM for C/C++/OpenCL C language support, target independent optimizations and also for parts of code generation.
+It generates new LLVM-based code generators "on the fly" for the designed processors and loads them in to the compiler backend as runtime libraries to avoid per-target recompilation of larger parts of the compiler chain.

 By Gary Benson (Red Hat, USA)